St. Luke’s, LiverpoolSusie Stubbs

 A semi-derelict church is a reminder of Liverpool’s history – and an outdoor cinema, music and arts venue.

-A modernist cathedral named as one of the world’s ugliest.
 A subterranean network of tunnels, purpose unknown.
 A granite pyramid inside a churchyard, the final resting place of a man who insisted he be buried above ground.
 Liverpool is a city well versed in architectural oddity, yet for all its building-based quirks, perhaps its most poignant is St. Luke’s church.

 From a distance, this 19th-century church at the apex of Bold Street is handsome but otherwise unremarkable.
 Close up, it is anything but.
 It is bombed out.
 It has no interior.
 It is a building that took a direct hit from a German bomb in 1941 and which has, ever since, stood burned out and roofless, a skeletal memorial to the victims of the Blitz.
 Liverpool suffered more than most during WWII.
 Its port and location made it vital to the British war effort – and a magnet for German bombs.
 It was the most heavily bombed city outside London; the incendiary bomb that dropped on St. Luke’s in May 1941 was one of many.